scriptonist/mgocrud/README.md

 }

 ```
-Now on running `mgocrud generate main.go`, the file be appended with CRUD functions for the `User` struct.
+Now on running `mgocrud generate main.go`, the file will be appended with CRUD functions for the `User` struct.

 ```
 package main